 How are the plants harvested?

-The plants grow up twine (coconut coir) and it is cut at top and bottom and brought to a barn to be hand-picked or trucked to someone with a harvester to machine picked.
-Baling twine will stretch, cause the plants to droop and break at the soil line and clog up a mechanical harvester especially the Wolf machines.
+The plants grow up twine (coconut coir) and it is cut at top and bottom.
+It is then brought to a barn to be hand-picked or trucked to someone with a harvester to be machine picked.
+Baling twine will stretch, causing the plants to droop and break at the soil line.
+This will clog up a mechanical harvester especially the Wolf machines.
 Hand picking is not cost effective, about 1 man hour per mature plant.
 We have 20 Wolf harvesters in New York and a number of smaller pickers manufactured in the state now.
 As acreage grows we may see more of these purchased or built.
-Mobile harvesters are being built that can travel from farm to farm and have proven to be effective for use in the last few years.
+Mobile harvesters are being built that can travel from farm to farm.
+These have proven to be effective for use in the last few years.

 What is the shelf life of product?

-This depends on quality but almost a year if processed right and vacuum packed in Mylar bags, gas flushed and kept in a cooler or freezer.
+This depends on quality but almost a year if processed right, vacuum packed in Mylar bags, and gas flushed.
+They are then kept in a cooler or freezer.
 Many growers don’t pelletize until they have orders ready to ship.
 Well processed hops, cold stored, can last a year or more with minimal loss of potency.
-A 20 C license is required from NYS Ag and Mkts to process and a variance is required for vacuum sealing.
+A 20 C license is required from NYS Ag and Markets to process and a variance is required for vacuum sealing.

 What varieties are in demand?

-For the most part brewers are looking for the more aromatic varieties as they can get the bittering varieties more easily from PNW.
-Cascade, Willamette, Mt Hood, Fuggle, Liberty, and Perle are aroma varieties, and Brewers Gold, Chinook, Centennial, Nugget and Newport are a few bittering varieties that are being grown in the Northeast.
+For the most part brewers are looking for the more aromatic varieties.
+They can get the bittering varieties more easily from PNW.
+Cascade, Willamette, Mt Hood, Fuggle, Liberty, and Perle are aroma varieties.
+Brewers Gold, Chinook, Centennial, Nugget and Newport are a few bittering varieties that are being grown in the Northeast.
 We also must consider disease resistance.
 Mt Hood, Centennial, and Columbus (CTZ) for example, are not resistant to downy mildew.
 Saaz and most of the German varieties have had mixed results in the East so far but growers are experimenting with these.
 Varieties like Citra and Mosaic are proprietary and we cannot obtain stock to grow them.

 Finding more information

-As for hop information I would start by going to the NEHA site www.northeasthopalliance.org and reading some of the literature that is listed on the resource page.
-Copies of our newsletter are listed there as well as articles from U of Vermont.
-UVM has a great resource site at http://www.uvm.edu/extension/cropsoil/hops Also, consider joining the Northeast Hop Alliance.
+Go to the NEHA site www.northeasthopalliance.org and read some of the literature that is listed on the resource page.
+Copies of their newsletter are listed there as well as articles from U of Vermont.
+UVM has a great resource site at http://www.uvm.edu/extension/cropsoil/hops.
+Also, consider joining the Northeast Hop Alliance.
 The Alliance supports research and development of the industry and is a small investment for your farm.
 The NEHA growers will likely be putting in a group order for coir and rhizomes each fall.
 Doing bulk purchases of supplies can save on start up costs.